Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 FIND BEST HOTELS IN CERNOBBIO

-Immediately north of Tremezzo, Cadenabbia is a popular spa town along the west shore of Lake Como.
+Cadenabbia is a popular spa town along the west shore of Lake Como, immediately north of Tremezzo.
 If you need somewhere to relax, unwind, and release some of the stress and tension that builds up in your everyday life, head to Cadenabbia for some rest and rejuvenation.

 Conveniently, Tremezzo is just a short walk along the waterfront.
 If the few bars and restaurants in Cadenabbia aren’t enough, just take a wander over to the larger town to have a bit more of a selection.

-The beautiful and expansive botanical gardens of Villa Carlotta are just to the south, between Cadenabbia and Tremezzo.
-With over five hundred species of exotic plants to admire, along with an art gallery filled with exquisite sculptures, it is certainly worth taking an afternoon to explore the villa.
+The beautiful and expansive botanical gardens of Villa Carlotta is home to over five hundred species of exotic plants to admire, along with an art gallery filled with exquisite sculptures, it is certainly worth taking an afternoon to explore the villa.

 Best places to stay in Lake Como in Cadenabbia: